 7. Catch a Ball Game or Two

-If you’ve never heard of ‘the cactus league,’ it refers to the major-league baseball teams from all over the United States that flock to Arizona’s warm climate before the official season kicks off, to practice and play pre-season games against one another.
+If you’ve never experienced the excitement of the “cactus league,” let me introduce you to a unique sporting phenomenon that takes place right here in Arizona.
+The cactus league refers to the gathering of major-league baseball teams from across the United States who flock to our warm climate before the official season begins.
+They come here to practice, fine-tune their skills, and engage in pre-season games against one another.

 8. Westgate Entertainment District